alex-lotz/Sandbox/README2.md

 ```
 ## Step 3: Device driver models
-A device driver model is a derived class that publically inherits the "AbstractModel" class and implements methods to derive the physical device.
+A device driver model is a derived class that publically inherits the "AbstractModel" class and implements methods to drive the physical device.
 For our example server, we have the following device driver model.
 ```
 DeviceDriverModel.h
 ```